adnanmamajiwala/java-test-jsf/README.md

 # java-test-jsf

-Check out the project and run
+Clone the project and run below command

     `mvn spring-boot:run`

-Goto the browser and hit http://localhost:8080/
+Goto the browser and hit the url  http://localhost:8080/

+**Credentials**
+Username : admin
+Password : admin